 Heru and Jesus Etymology

-Jesus and Imhotep are two different “nicknames” expressing the same ancient Kemetic principle but actually mixing up two different Egyptian levels.
-Heru and Jesus are connected through etymology.
+Jesus (Iusa = Yay-oosah) and Imhotep are two different “nicknames” expressing the same ancient Kemetic principle but actually mixing up two different Egyptian levels.
+Heru and Jesus are connected through etymology and numerology.
 Lucifer, Imhotep, and Jesus (Iusa or yay-oosah) all evolved over time as “nicknames” for one principle Egyptians called Heru = the road or the way.
+In the bible John 14:6 Jesus says, “I am the way…” It’s a direct connection to the meaning of Heru.

 But you must know the symbolic meaning and the principles in order to connect the concepts to the bible scriptures.
 Now don’t berate Christians with this knowledge.
 TEACH those that are curious with evidence and facts.
 Don’t attack them believing it will shame them into changing their mind.